clifford269/FrutigerFX/README.md

 **Disclaimer**:

  This theme was built to look best with the Windows 7 Aero user interface.
- Windows 10 builds might be get **tested** for accuracy in the future, though.
+ Windows 10 builds might get **tested** for accuracy in the future, though.

 **Installation**: